kanakkadulkar/Youtube-clone-page-using-html-css/README.md

 <br>
 I have used html css to implement this youtube clone page
 <br>
-I have included images gor same
+I have included images for same